 Irish Sport Horse History and Origins

-The breed’s outstanding athleticism and well-mannered personality have made it a popular show horse around the world, with many Irish Sport horses being exported to compete in show circuits around Europe and North America.
-They have also become popular family horses, since their temperament makes them suitable for riders of all ages and skill levels.
+The breed’s outstanding athleticism and well-mannered personality made it a popular show horse around the world, with many Irish sport horses being exported to compete in show circuits around Europe and North America.
+They have also become popular family horses, as their temperament makes them suitable for riders of all ages and skill levels.

-Irish Sport Horse Size and Lifespan
+Irish Sport Horse Size

-Color and Markings
+Colors and Markings

 Unique Characteristics of the Irish Sport Horse